 Served in the Local School Board for Three years

 School PTSA always needs help, so it was not too hard to get started.
-It taught me few invaluable lessons.
+It taught me a few invaluable lessons.
 I learned to get things done while having lots of giggles and comradery.
-Coming from a govt centered country, I surprisingly noticed how powerful this grass root level activism is.
+Coming from a govt centered country, I surprisingly noticed how powerful this grass root level activist is.
 I also learned what it means to say I am a citizen and I want to make a difference – it could be as simple as spending a Saturday afternoon cleaning the weeds in the school premise or partnering with the teachers in or outside the classrooms.
-I found a great way to use my skills and talent (and my introvert energy) by modernizing the school newsletter and implementing a distributed model of sharing the workload.
+I found a great way to use my skills and talent (and my introverted energy) by modernizing the school newsletter and implementing a sustainable process around it.

 Some days I had fun editing our principal’s notes!
 All these helped me make a few truly amazing friends, I finally felt I am part of my neighborhood.